 The following are some of the latest technology trends in the Philippines that we can expect in the next decade:

 - Digital devices.
 Smartphones, tablet computers, and other electronic gadgets are a great help for users in making their work more convenient.
 It helps them stay connected to office procedures as well as to their home life.
 Aside from that, it also enables them to stay updated with the latest news and information.
 This means that you would not miss any news and information coming from major global players in the corporate world.o Government Modernisation.
 With its massive population of over 15 million, the Philippines is ripe for the absorption of advanced government technologies.
 As such, it has become a centre for information technology transfer.
 Several government programs and initiatives have been established that aim to train local officials in the use of these technologies.

-o Automated Software and Systems.
-With the implementation of computerization technologies, the government can now more efficiently run its operations.
-Through the use of computer systems, the government can now fulfill its responsibilities and missions more effectively.
+- Automated Software and Systems.
+With the implementation of computerisation technologies, the government can now more efficiently run its operations.
+Through the use of computer systems, the government can now fulfil its responsibilities and missions more effectively.
 For instance, it can better manage the national inventory, develop preventive health care plans, deal with different legal concerns, and implement licensing policies – all through the use of technology.

 - Technologies for Outsourcing.
 Outsourcing activities to foreign companies can be a lucrative business venture.
 The Philippines, with its abundant resources and skilled labour force, may be an ideal location for businesses outsourcing.
 Businesses can leverage the government’s investments in research and development, and tap into the country’s talented workforce.
 The Philippines has also established several procurement channels for technologies like computers, communications equipment, and other necessary commodities – making it the go-to destination in outsourcing activities.